kiffness/Windows-Info/README.md

 # Windows-Info
 Script to get info about windows computers and save in sqlite3 database.
-The info it will collect is Computer name, Logged in user, Windows version, Cpu brand and type, Ram capacity and the amount of ram slots on the motherboard.
+The info it will collect is Computer name, Logged in user, Windows version, Cpu brand and type, Ram capacity and the amount of ram slots on the motherboard expandoing on these I added last logon date and the ipaddress of the remote
+Computer.
 ## Why?
 I was tasked with doing a windows 10 refresh on all the computers in the company where I work and instead of gathering all the information I need about the computers by walking to each one.
 I can now remotley connect to a computer using its computer name get the info I need and save it in a database from the comfort of my chair
 ## What does it do
-First the powershell script gathers the information I need from the remote computers and saves it in a text file, Then my Pyhton program will read in that text file and save the information to a sqlite databse.
+First the powershell script gathers the information I need from the remote computers and saves it in a text file, Then my Python program will read in that text file and save the information to a sqlite databse.
 I gave the program a simple command line ui just so i could add some extra functionality like viewing the text file but not writing it to the database and I will add to it in the future
 ## Getting started